quiver-team/torch-quiver/README.md

 ## Documentation

-Please refer to the [API Document](docs/) if you want to learn more how to use Quiver.
+Please refer to the [API Document](docs/) to learn more about the arguments passed to the Quiver's graph sampler and feature collector.

 ## License